 The dental industry is experiencing immense and rapid digital transformation.
-While solutions such as our Invisalign treatment plans, iTero scanners and CAD/CAM software facilitate this transition, we face competition from companies that also seek to introduce new technologies and products and companies that remain dedicated to traditional products.
-We may be unable to compete with these competitors or they may render our technology or products obsolete or economically unattractive, in particular as competitors incorporate artificial intelligence ("AI") and machine learning into new or existing services and technologies that facilitate changes in doctor-patient interactions, expectations, and treatment workflows.
+While solutions such as our Invisalign system, iTero scanners and CAD/CAM software facilitate this transition, we face competition from companies that also seek to introduce new technologies and products and companies that remain dedicated to conventional products.
+We may be unable to compete with these competitors or they may render our technology or products obsolete or economically unattractive.

 The number and types of competitors are diverse and growing rapidly.
-Invisalign aligners compete primarily with traditional wires and brackets and increasingly against clear aligners which are manufactured and distributed by new market entrants and existing competitors, including traditional medical device companies, laboratories, startups and, in some cases, doctors and dental support organizations ("DSOs").
+The Invisalign system competes primarily with traditional wires and brackets and increasingly against clear aligners which are manufactured and distributed by new and existing market entrants, including traditional medical device companies, laboratories, startups and, in some cases, doctors and Dental Support Organizations ("DSOs").
 Our competitors also include direct-to-consumer companies that provide clear aligners using a business model requiring little or no in-office care from trained and licensed doctors, and doctors and DSOs who manufacture custom aligners in their offices using 3D printing technology.
 Large consumer product companies may also start supplying orthodontic products.
-Orthodontists, GPs, and DSOs have and may continue to sample competitive and alternative products and take advantage of competitive promotions and sale opportunities.
+Orthodontists, GPs and DSOs have and may continue to sample competitive and alternative products and take advantage of competitive promotions and sale opportunities.

-Our iTero scanners are also facing increased competition from new and existing competitors.
-Our iTero scanners compete with polyvinyl siloxane impressions and numerous new or existing intraoral scanners, as well as traditional bite wing 2D dental x-rays for detecting interproximal caries.
-We have and may continue to experience competition with our iTero scanners by competitors who introduce products at lower prices or with functionality that better meets customer demand.
+Our iTero scanners are also facing increased competition. iTero scanners compete with polyvinyl siloxane ("PVS") impressions and numerous new or existing intraoral scanners.
+They also compete with traditional bite wing 2D dental x-rays for detecting interproximal caries.

-If we are unable to compete effectively with existing products, existing competitors, new market entrants, or respond effectively to new technologies, our business, financial condition, and results of operations could be materially adversely impacted.
+If we are unable to compete effectively with existing products, existing competitors, new market entrants, or respond effectively to new technologies, our business, results of operations and financial condition could be materially impacted.